Information about financial planning, investments, and retirement plans

 Target Date Funds can be a good vehicle for 401(k) participants and others who are not comfortable allocating their own investments.
 Unfortunately, TDFs are not a set it and forget it proposition.
 Investing in Target Date Funds requires periodic review to ensure that the fund you have chosen is still right for your situation.
 Retirement plan providers and sponsors also need to do a better job of communicating the benefits, pitfalls, and potential uses of these funds to plan participants.

 Please feel free to contact me with questions about 401(k) investment options or about your overall financial and retirement planning needs.
-Check out our Financial Planning and Investment Advice for Individuals page for more information about our services.

 For you do-it-yourselfers, check out Morningstar.com to analyze your Target Date Fund and all 401(k) investment options and to get a free trial for their premium services.
 Please check out our Resources page for links to some additional tools and services that might be beneficial to you.